 Kirin Manufacturing specializes in custom metal fabrication in Tucson, Arizona.
 Custom metal fabrication allows our customers to achieve their desired results for projects that they may not have the tools to build on their own.

-Shearing, a form of metal cutting, is typically the first step in the metal fabrication process.
+Shearing, a form of metal cutting, is typically the first step in the sheet metal fabrication process.
 Mechanized shears are used to cut standard-sized sheets of material to match the job specifications.
 Kirin Manufacturing operates several shears that can handle up to a 10′ material width.
 These machines are also capable of cleanly cutting a maximum thickness of 1/4″ carbon and 3/16″ stainless steel.

 - 1 Amanda M3060

-Punching is a metal forming process used in metal fabrication.
+Punching is a metal forming process used in sheet metal fabrication.
 By making use of both state-of-the-art and more traditional punching methods, Kirin Manufacturing is able to quickly and cleanly create or modify various materials to customer specifications.
 Our CNC controlled laser/punch allows us to cut and/or punch nearly any shape or size into the desired material.
 Our more traditional punch presses make use of die sets that can punch out holes of various standard sizes and shapes.
 Generally speaking, the material being manipulated cannot exceed 60″ in width, and a maximum thickness of 3/8″ for either method.

 - 1 Amada Coma PEGA 357 Turret Punch Press